-The Purchasing Department may change the vendor on any requisition in order to direct purchases to this program and may set aside specific purchases or bids for exclusive participation by SBE and MBE businesses.
+The Purchasing Department may set aside specific purchases or bids for exclusive participation by SBE and MBE businesses.

 RFQs and RFPs that are issued expressly for set-aside contracting shall include the following text:

 "This request for quotation/proposal and any subsequent purchase order(s) is reserved as a "set-aside" transaction as outlined in C.G.S.4a-60g through 4a-60j.
 Vendors bidding must include a copy of their current certificate as issued by the State of Connecticut Department of Administrative Services, in order to be considered for award."